MicrosoftDocs/azure-devops-docs/docs/build-release/concepts/agents/pools-queues.md

 ### I need more hosted build resources.
 What can I do?

-A: The hosted pool provides all Visual Studio Team Services accounts with a single hosted build agent and a limited number of free build minutes each month.
+A: The hosted pool provides all VSTS accounts with a single hosted build agent and a limited number of free build minutes each month.
 If you need more hosted build resources, or need to run more than one build concurrently, then you can either:

 * [Deploy your own on-premises build agents](agents.md).
 * [Buy additional hosted pipelines](../../../billing/buy-more-build-vs.md#buy-build-release).